-- How to screen mirror iPhone to Mac
+- How to screen mirror iPhone to Mac and Windows computers

-- How to screen mirror iPad to Mac
+- How to screen mirror iPad to Mac and Windows computers

 Now that you’re screen mirroring, open your preferred camera app on your smartphone.
 Position your phone so every object or person that needs to be present is in the shot.